 Property Allowable Values Description type csv, tsv Specifies whether to create comma-separated (CSV) or tab- delimited (TSV) files, nonce string A unique prefix for the output files. outdir directory path The directory where the files are created.
 Relative paths are relative to the database root directory on each server.
-If you do not specify an output path, VoltDB writes the output files into the root directory itself. period Integer The frequency, in minutes, for "rolling" the output file.
+If you do not specify an output path, VoltDB writes the output files into a subfolder of the root directory itself. period Integer The frequency, in minutes, for "rolling" the output file.
 The default frequency is 60 minutes. binaryencoding hex, base64 Specifies whether VARBINARY data is encoded in hexadecimal or BASE64 format.
 The default is hexadecimal. dateformat format string The format of the date used when constructing the output file names.
 You specify the date format as a Java SimpleDateFormat string.
 The default format is "yyyyMMddHHmmss". timezone string The time zone to use when formatting the timestamp.
 Specify the time zone as a Java timezone identifier.
 The default is GMT. delimiters string Specifies the delimiter characters for CSV output.
 The text string specifies four characters in the following order: the separator, the quote character, the escape character, and the end-of-line character.

 Property Allowable Values Description Non-printing characters must be encoded as Java literals.
 For example, the new line character (ASCII code 13) should be entered as "\n".
 Alternately, you can use Java Unicode literals, such as "\u000d".
 You must also encode any XML special characters, such as the ampersand and left angle bracket as HTML entities for inclusion in the XML configuration file.
 For example encoding "<" as ">".
 The following property definition matches the default delimiters.
 That is, the comma, the double quotation character twice (as both the quote and escape delimiters) and the new line character: batched true, false Specifies whether to store the output files in subfolders that are "rolled" according to the frequency specified by the period property.
 The subfolders are named according to the nonce and the timestamp, with "active-" prefixed to the subfolder currently being written. skipinternals true, false Specifies whether to include six columns of VoltDB metadata (such as transaction ID and timestamp) in the output.
-If you specify skipinternals as "true", the output files contain only the exported stream data. with-schema true, false Specifies whether to write a JSON representation of each stream's schema as part of the export.
+If you specify skipinternals as "true", the output files contain only the exported stream data. uniquenames true, false Specifies whether to include the host ID in the file name to ensure that all files written are unique across a cluster.
+The export files are always unique per server.
+But if you plan to write all cluster files to a network drive or copy them to a single location, set this property to true to avoid any possible conflict in the file names.
+The default is false. with-schema true, false Specifies whether to write a JSON representation of each stream's schema as part of the export.
 The JSON schema files can be used to ensure the appropriate datatype and precision is maintained if and when the output files are imported into another system.